Information systems

 • IT service providers

-Employers within the IT sector range from multinational companies such as IBM, Microsoft, Cisco and Oracle, to small and medium-sized organisations, to the smallest companies employing fewer than five people.
+Employers within the IT sector range from multinational companies such as IBM, Microsoft, Cisco and Oracle to small and medium-sized organisations recruiting fewer than 250 people.
+There are also some opportunities with micro-businesses employing fewer than ten people.

 Find information on employers in information technology and job sectors.